-In 2014, McLeod Children's Hospital partnered with ten schools in Florence School District One to implement the Docs Adopt© School Health Initiative.
+McLeod Children's Hospital currently partners with twenty schools in Florence School District One to implement the Docs Adopt© School Health Initiative.
 The initiative, established in 2007, is part of a grant from the Boeing Center for Children's Wellness focused on helping schools establish and implement healthy practices in an effort to decrease childhood obesity.

 McLeod Physicians participating in the initiative "adopt" a school and work with a committee to set short-term and long-term goals based on the School Wellness Checklist©.
 The physicians then offer hands-on guidance and education in areas such as nutrition, physical activity, and stress management to achieve those goals.

-Participating schools include: Wilson High School, South Florence High School, Sneed Middle School, South Florence Middle School, Briggs Elementary School, Delmae Elementary School, North Vista Elementary School, Greenwood Elementary School, Lucy T. Davis Elementary School, and Lester Elementary School.
+Participating schools include: Wilson High School, South Florence High School, West Florence High School, Williams Middle School, Sneed Middle School, Southside Middle School, Briggs Elementary School, Delmae Elementary School, North Vista Elementary School, Greenwood Elementary School, Lucy T. Davis Elementary School, Carver Elementary School, Dewey L. Carter Elementary School, Henry Timrod Elementary School, John W. Moore Intermediate School, McLaurin Elementary School, Royall Elementary School, Savannah Grove Elementary School, Wallace Gregg Elementary School, and Lester Elementary School.

 For more information on giving to the McLeod Children's Hospital, please click here.